Explore

 blend of oil extracted from pomace through a solvent, which is then refined and mixed with a small percentage of virgin oils.

-technique used in oil tasting, which consists in tasting the oil by inhaling air through the mouth.
+Technique used in oil tasting, which consists in tasting the oil by inhaling air through the mouth.
 Keeping their teeth closed, the taster tries to recreate a sort of nebuliser inside the mouth that highlights the smell and taste of oil.

 Oil with maximum free acidity of 0.3%, obtained from oils with high acidity or with severe organoleptic defects (lampante oils), which undergoes an industrial refining process to reduce its acidity and eliminate oxidised substances and organoleptic defects.
 Although it maintains the same fatty acid composition as virgin olive oils, refined oil (also called rectified oil) is practically odourless and lacks beneficial substances such as polyphenols.
 It cannot be sold except in bulk.